bowsplinter/contikey-backend/README.md

 ```

 Apply migrations to create tables (in normal command line):
-`pip install sqlparse` this is needed to run raw SQL
 `python manage.py migrate`

 Check that tables are created (in MariaDB command line):